SwaroopKrishna2002/Football-Statistics-Management-System/README.md

 Requisites:  Processor: 11th Gen Intel(R) Core (TM) i3-1115G4 , Clock Speed:  3.00 GHz, Disk Space: 256GB SSD (Minimum 15GB HDD), RAM: 8 GB (Minimum 2GB), Screen Resolution: 1920 X 1080 , Visual Studio Code/Sublime Text 3, PhpMyAdmin, Windows 7 or higher, Web Browser (Google Chrome), XAMPP (Apache and MySQL).

+Note: The email field in the user registration page has not been validated properly for the time being and hence accepts all types of string inputs in the field.
+Working on validating it...